billhong6981/holberton-system_engineering-devops/0x03-shell_variables_expansions/README.md

 7-create_global_variable---a script that create a new global variable.

 8-true_knowledge---a script that use a global variable to output the athigorithem value.

+9-divide_and_rule---a script that output a value after two variables take division action.